cf73/conradfulbrookdesign/content/collections/work/keller-mortgage.md

     type: image
     enabled: true
     caption: 'An industry first: affordability and mortgage calculators presented alongside a map of listings, actively filtering it — thus grounding a property search in the context of solid financial understanding, while on the backend also providing a rich lead-record for Agents and Loan Officers.'
   -
+    id: lm322jtp
+    text:
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: "While user flows were non-linear and widely divergent, reflecting the massive variety of people looking for a mortgage, our design 'interventions' represented a distributed system of parts working collectively to reinforce messaging and provide multiple 'paths' to the same destination."
+    type: content
+    enabled: true
+  -
     id: sF7X5Cbe
     type: image